Find your Foundation, Discover your Potential

-Make sure to download a copy of the 2016 Greek Recruitment Book for information regarding each individual Chapter, as well as information on how to join.
+Make sure to download a copy of the 2017 Greek Recruitment Book for information regarding each individual Chapter, as well as information on how to join.
+(New picture coming soon!)

 IFC can recruit members at any point during the year, but focuses on hosting recruitment events and offering invitations to membership in the first few weeks of each semester.
 In the fall, recruitment starts Sunday before classes.
 Spring semester recruitment usually takes place during week two or three of the spring semester.

 - Email JOE McGINNIS, IFC Vice President of Recruitment at email@example.com to learn more!

 Panhellenic has a formal recruitment process held in conjunction with MASTER Plan the week before classes begin in the fall semester.
 No need to worry if MASTER Plan and Recruitment will interrupt one another.
 We work closely with other offices on campus to make sure there are not conflicts!
 You can do MASTER Plan and participate in recruitment.
 Chapters that may have open space in the spring semester may engage in an informal recruitment process.

 - Email CASEY BIRGE, Panhellenic Recruitment Director at firstname.lastname@example.org to learn more!

 - Recommendation Letters: Recommendation letters, while encouraged are not required to participate in sorority recruitment.
 Please review the individual chapter addresses (available in the Greek Recruitment Booklet above).
 Affiliated women interested in submitting a Recommendation letter should contact the national headquarters of their individual organization to access the recommendation form used.
 Questions?
 Contact Andrew Rash at email@example.com.

 - GPA Requirements: Each of the organizations within the Panhellenic Association has a minimum GPA for their recruitment process.
 Please see below for each chapter's requirements: